-This course meets the biology credit requirement
+\This course meets the biology credit requirement Credit: 1.0 (2 trimesters)

-Biology emphasizes scientific investigations in which students gather, interpret, analyze, and present final conclusions regarding data.
+Grade Level: 9 Biology emphasizes scientific investigations in which students gather, interpret, analyze, and present final conclusions regarding data.
 Students will demonstrate a working knowledge of the chemical/structural basis of living things, the anatomy/physiology of the cell, growth/reproduction of the cell, cellular respiration and photosynthesis, genetics, ecology, and evolution.
 Students will perform controlled scientific investigations and use technology to obtain and model data for graphical analysis.

-BOTANY SCI304
+BOTANY